khinsen/ipfs-pharo/README.md

 ![screenshot](./screenshot.png)

 **Important note:** This is work in progress, written so far mainly to let me play with IPFS.
 Everything might change at any time.
 Don't rely on this package for mission-critical software!
-Moreover, many things are still missing, in particular support for IPNS and the file system layer.
-But for experimenting with [IPLD](http://ipld.io/) it's just fine!

 ## Installation

 To use this package, your computer must run a local IPFS node.
 On a personal machine, [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop) is the most convenient way to do so.
 Alternatively, or for running on a server, use the [command-line version](https://docs.ipfs.io/guides/guides/install/).
+You must have `go-ipfs` 0.10 or later, because of important changes in the HTTP API between versions 0.9 and 0.10.

-### Pharo 8 without GToolkit support
+### Pharo 8 or 9 without GToolkit support

 Execute the following lines in a playground: